-Today I am in Equatorial Guinea!
-The capital is Malabo.
-There are approximately 759,451 people living here.
+Country Information: Fun fact about Equatorial Guinea: its name is derived from its proximity to the equator and the Gulf of Guinea.
+Capital is Malabo, and there are ~ 1.4 million people living here.
 The official languages of Equatorial Guinea are Spanish, French and Portuguese.
 The majority of Equato-guineans practice Roman Catholicism.

 Equatorial Guinea has many sandy beaches and immaculate mountainous plains.
 Located on the island of Bioko, Pico Basile is the tallest volcanic mountain in the country and is a wonder to the eye.
 Corisco is an island off the coast of the country with breathtaking natural beaches.

 Truly, truly one of the strangest countries on this planet.
 This country reminds me of Macedonia … particularly of the city of Skopje … where there are an awkward number of out-of-place statues lining the streets.
 Both places try wayyyy too hard.
 As I’m writing this, I’m sitting on the tarmac in Malabo on a brand new 737-800 operated by Ceiba, the national airline, which doesn’t have a website where people can book tickets, check schedules, etc. … more on that later.